Wisdom teeth are the third set of molars in the very back of your mouth. These teeth typically come in during the late teen years or early adulthood.

 An X-ray can show whether your teeth are impacted and if other teeth or bones are damaged.

-If you’re teeth are impacted, you and your dentist will discuss the benefits and risks of surgery.
+If your teeth are impacted, you and your dentist will discuss the benefits and risks of surgery.

-If you’re impacted wisdom teeth cause symptoms or dental problems, your dentist may suggest taking them out.
+If your impacted wisdom teeth cause symptoms or dental problems, your dentist may suggest taking them out.

 Surgery to remove wisdom teeth is usually an outpatient procedure.
 You can go home the same day.